 - Zippered hand packets

-- Comfortable collar height gives good neck protection from wind
+- Comfortable collar height gives good neck protection from the wind

-- Elasticated cuffs seal nicely around wrists without being tight
+- Elasticated cuffs seal nicely around wrists without being too tight

 - Very warm and wind-resistant